Stumped by the Word Metaphysics?

-Metaphysics is a philosophical discipline that explores the nature of reality.
-It is a broad term that encompasses many ideas, thoughts, and beliefs that extend beyond the normal human view of things.
+Simply put, metaphysics is a philosophical discipline that explores the nature of reality.
+Additionally, Metaphysics is broad term that encompasses many ideas, thoughts, and beliefs.

 Traditionally, the word Metaphysics originated in Ancient Greece, as a combination of two root words – Meta, meaning over and beyond – and physics.
 Thus we arrive at the word metaphysics which is the blending of the two terms.